 - 1 bay leaf

-- Place the pork cubes in a wide shallow pan, add the crushed garlic, chili flakes, sugar, crushed peppercorns and bay leaf.
+Place the pork cubes in a wide shallow pan, add the crushed garlic, chopped chilies (or flakes), sugar, crushed peppercorns and bay leaf.
 Pour in the vinegar.
 Set the heat on high and bring to the boil without stirring.